-A woman was jailed for 13 days before police realized they had the wrong person, her lawsuit says
+A woman was jailed 13 days before police realized they had the wrong person, her lawsuit says

 “Her constitutional rights were violated based on the negligence of the city of Los Angeles,” Rodney Diggs, Farber’s attorney, said in an interview Wednesday.

-“They could have easily checked and compared her fingerprints; they could have checked her driver license, Social Security number.
+“They could have easily checked and compared her fingerprints; they could have checked her driver’s license, Social Security number.
 There are numerous things that they could have done to prevent and avoid her ending up locked up in jail,” Diggs added.

 The TSA directed a request for comment to the LAPD, which did not immediately respond to a request for comment Wednesday afternoon.